top of page

 B(reading the Courier): I see your and Pratt’s protégé Blacket the Cobbler is gone but left his all - I suppose we’ll find his relics in a stall

-Dallas: ‘Twas Pratt and Miss Milbanke in truth - they have spoilt some excellent shoemakers and been accessory to the poetical undoing of many of the industrious poor
+Dallas(breezily): ‘Twas Pratt and Miss Milbanke in truth - they have spoilt some excellent shoemakers and been accessory to the poetical undoing of many of the industrious poor

-Dallas: But still to business he held fast - and stuck to Phobus to the last - as for character - he did not lack it - and if he did, ‘twere shame to Black it
+Dallas: But still to business he held fast - and stuck to Phobus to the last - as for character, he did not lack it - and if he did, ‘twere shame to Black it

-Fletcher enters with book
+Fletcher enters with a book - B peruses

-B: Oons - my, this is neat - well stitch’d, and Morocco bound
+B: Oons - my, this is neat - well stitch’d, and Morocco bound - mmm, just who is this eminent palgrave?

 F: Sent expressly my Lord - ‘tis fresh from the Stationers’ Hall

-B(opens book)“The Remains of Joseph Blackett" - Pratt!! - the ghoul! - Blacket barely cold in his grave! mmm (reads) - the tragedies are as rickety as if they had been the offspring of an Earl (closes book) - to recap - the publication is to provide for Mary Blacket, in many volumes, there's a dedication to a Miss Milbanke - (to Dallas) - tell Pratt to send the girl to her grace, the volumes to the grocer, and his dedication to the devil!
+B: God's teeth! - the tragedies are as rickety as if they had been the offspring of an Earl (closes book) - to recap, the publication - 'twould appear - is to provide for little Mary Blacket - and there's a dedication to a Miss Milbanke (to Dallas) - you can tell Pratt to send the girl to her grace, the volume to the grocer, and his dedication to the devil!

 qr